-Even if our product candidates receive regulatory approval in the U.S., we may never receive approval to commercialize them outside of the U.S.
+Even if our product candidates receive regulatory approval in the United States, we may never receive approval to commercialize them outside of the United States.

-In the future, we or our collaborators, if any, may seek to commercialize SP-304 and/or other product candidates, including SP-333, in foreign countries outside of the United States.
-In order to market any products outside of the U.S., we must establish and comply with numerous and varying regulatory requirements of other jurisdictions regarding safety and efficacy.
-Approval procedures vary among jurisdictions and can involve product testing and administrative review periods different from, and greater than, those in the U.S. The time required to obtain approval in other jurisdictions might differ from that required to obtain FDA approval.
-The regulatory approval process in other jurisdictions may include all of the risks detailed above regarding FDA approval in the U.S. as well as other risks.
+In the future, we may seek to commercialize plecanatide and/or other product candidates, including SP-333, in foreign countries outside of the United States.
+In order to market any products outside of the United States, we must establish and comply with numerous and varying regulatory requirements of other jurisdictions regarding safety and efficacy.
+Approval procedures vary among jurisdictions and can involve product testing and administrative review periods different from, and greater than, those in the United States.
+The time required to obtain approval in other jurisdictions might differ from that required to obtain FDA approval.
+The regulatory approval process in other jurisdictions may include all of the risks detailed above regarding FDA approval in the United States as well as other risks.
 Regulatory approval in one jurisdiction does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one jurisdiction may have a negative effect on the regulatory processes in others.
-Failure to obtain regulatory approvals in other jurisdictions or any delay or setback in obtaining such approvals could have the same adverse effects detailed above regarding FDA approval in the U.S. As described above, such effects include the risks that SP-304 or other product candidates may not be approved for all indications requested, which could limit the uses of SP-304 or other product candidates and have an adverse effect on our products' commercial potential or require costly post-marketing studies.
+Failure to obtain regulatory approvals in other jurisdictions or any delay or setback in obtaining such approvals could have the same adverse effects detailed above regarding FDA approval in the United States.
+As described above, such effects include the risks that plecanatide or other product candidates may not be approved for all indications for use included in proposed labeling or for any indications at all, which could limit the uses of plecanatide or other product candidates and have an adverse effect on our products' commercial potential or require costly post-marketing studies.